MajestradoEmmanuelle/Lab6/README.md

 # Lab6
-Using CSS in a separate file :)
+This lab is going to showcase how to use CSS in a separate file.